Can LLMs Learn by Teaching for Better Reasoning? A Preliminary Study: Method ( ) for LbT Level 3: Learning from the Feedback Iteratively

 As \cref{tab:pipeline3-results-liar,tab:pipeline3-results-fallacy} shows, it is feasible to apply LbT on iterative prompt optimization: LLMs are able to reflect on the failure cases of students and propose revised exemplars that improve the teacher's performance, similar to the case of iteratively optimizing task descriptions as in previous work \cite{pryzant2023automatic}.

 More importantly, we observe a performance gain brought by having \emph{dedicated} students (as opposed to using a single LLM in prompt optimization as in previous work).
 Comparing to the scenario where the teacher and student are the same, having one or multiple LLMs different to the teacher as the student improves the quality of the teaching material faster.
 This demonstrates LbT as a case of \emph{weak-to-strong} generalization.
-We speculate that the benefits are brought by more diverse error types made by a different (weaker) student model, and we leave the verification as a future work.
+We speculate that the benefits are brought by more diverse error types made by a different (weaker) student model; see \cref{sec:supp-m3-examples} for more examples and analyses.